An Acura RDX infotainment lawsuit alleges the systems suffer from problems with the radios, backup cameras and the navigation systems.

 According to the plaintiffs named in the lawsuit, the infotainment systems were a big reason they purchased the RDX vehicles, and now they wish they wouldn't have purchased the SUVs.

 One plaintiff claims the RDX infotainment system started causing him problems within days of buying the vehicle.
-The system allegedly would take up to a minute for the Acurao to start playing, so he called the dealership and was told everything was normal.
+The system allegedly would take up to a minute for the Acura to start playing, so he called the dealership and was told everything was normal.

 The plaintiff also claims voice commands are frequently unavailable and the infotainment system freezes and shuts off while he is driving.

-According to the plaintiff, the promise of Android Auto was important to him but it's been 10 months since he purchased the RDX and still no software update has been released containing Android Auto.
+According to the plaintiff, the promise of Android Auto was important to him however it's been 10 months since he purchased the RDX and still no software update has been released containing Android Auto.

 The lawsuit says Acura's previous dual-screen infotainment system was a combination of direct touch, buttons and a dial.
 But when the third generation Acura RDX was released in 2018, it was equipped with a new single high definition 10.2-inch display controlled by a touchpad.